Y

 03 · Metrics & alpha

-Introduced blockout metrics — standard cover heights, ramp angles, and corridor widths — so every pass could be compared against the same baseline.
+Introduced blockout metrics: standard cover heights, ramp angles, and corridor widths.
+With one baseline, every pass could be compared directly.
 Spatial flow tightened up fast.

 Beta 3D Beta alternate angle